-uhu shop was handed over to the Salvation Army.
+uhu shep was handed over to the Salvation Army.
 By and the Mission refocused on making a commercial g a social service.
-The result was a massive increase in

-Let us the control of the description of the principle of the control of the cont fifteen people troubled the police and public.
+The result was a massive increase in Let us the control of the description of the principle of the control of the cont fifteen people troubled the police and public.
 The death of a honeless person in the 2002 exploded into a public debate, and Ancklanders increasingly looked to the Mission for solutions.
-Diane Robertson visited Archivanters increasingly looked to the Mission for solutions.
-Diane Robertson visited Archivanters and Sydneys to look at Australian naneuers.
-Could a buildingly exercise?
-Unfortunately, Auckland's traditional boarding houses did not inspire confidence and trice satingly unable to meet the satinfacts for residential accommodation.
-There needs Numbers of primary homeless in Auckland, 2004-14
+Diane Robertson visited Archivaries and Sydneys to lock at Australian answers.
+Could a buildingly extended?
+Unfortunately, Auckland's traditional boarding houses did not inspire confidence and trice satingly unable to meet the satinfacts for residential a commodation.
+There needs The commodation are confidence and the confidence of the confid Numbers of primary homeless in Auckland, 2004-14